yellowdolphin/autolevels/README.md

 autolevels --folder ~/Pictures/scans -- "*.tif"
 ```

-2. **Prefixes und Suffixes**
+2. **Prefixes and Suffixes**
-Often, your input file names will have a common folder, prefix, suffix and some variable part, in-between.
-You may want to keep the variable part and change any of the fixed components, for example
+Often, your input file names will have a common folder, prefix, suffix, and some variable part in between.
+You may want to keep the variable part and change any of the fixed components, for example:
 ```bash
 autolevels --folder orig --prefix scn --suffix .jpg --outfolder processed --outprefix img_ --outsuffix .jpg -- 1 2 3 4
 ```
-will search for input files `orig/scn1.jpg ...` and write output files `processed/img_1.jpg ...`
+This will search for input files `orig/scn1.jpg ...` and write output files `processed/img_1.jpg ...`

 3. **Python f-strings**
 An alternative way to define file names in AutoLevels is to use Python f-strings.
 Don't worry, no Python skills required, just look at this example: